 In the southernmost place in Germany you will experience one of the largest winter hiking trails in the Alps.
 You will be spoilt for choice on 140 kilometres of prepared trails.
 The wildly romantic walks through one of the untouched side valleys, such as the Stillachtal, Trettachtal or the wonderful Oytal, are very popular.
 No less worth seeing is the adventure hike past the metre-long icicles in Breitachklamm or on one of the panoramic paths with the mountain scenery of the Allgäu Alps.
 But one thing all hikes have in common.
 For refreshment and warming up, there are plenty of places to stop on the wayside for a well-deserved rest.
 Enjoy local specialities and enjoy yourself.
 On one of our seven tours you will certainly experience your personal winter fairy tale!

-Over the sunny and promising meadows in the south of Oberstdorf and along the icy Stillach, the winter hike leads to the Heini-Klopfer-Skiflugschanze.
-The leaning tower of Oberstdorf can be visited all year round.
-The beautiful view of the frozen Freibergsee and the snow-covered Stillachtal is not for the faint-hearted!After the ski flying hill, continue on the road up to Schwand and Ringang, a tranquil hill south of the Freibergsee.
+Over the sunny and snowy meadows in the south of Oberstdorf and along the icy Stillach, the winter hike leads to the Heini-Klopfer-Skiflugschanze.
+The "leaning tower of Oberstdorf" can be visited all year round.
+The beautiful view of the frozen Freibergsee and the snow-covered Stillachtal is not for the faint-hearted!After the ski flying hill, you continue on the road up to Schwand and Ringang, a tranquil hill south of the Freibergsee.
 From here, the panoramic path leads downhill, past the Fellhornbahn valley station via Anatswald to Birgsau.
-Hikers who have not had enough is recommended to climb over snow-covered mountain forests to Einödsbach!The hamlet of Einödsbach, which has been inhabited since the 15th century, is picturesquely situated at 1114 meters above sea level directly below the main massif of the Allgäu Alps with the impressive peaks of the Trettach, Mädelegabel and Hochfrottspitze.
-After visiting the southernmost settlement in Germany, the return route leads on the same route to Birgsau.Tip:
+If you want to extend your lap, then we recommend the ascent over snowy mountain forests to Einödsbach!The hamlet of Einödsbach, which has been inhabited since the 15th century, is picturesquely situated at an altitude of 1,114 meters directly below the main massif of the Allgäu Alps with the impressive peaks of the Trettach, Mädelegabel and Hochfrottspitze.
+After visiting the southernmost settlement in Germany, the return route continues on the same route to Birgsau.Tip:

-Thanks to a very good bus connection, the winter hike can be shortened or extended as desired.
+Thanks to a very good bus connection, you can shorten the winter hike as desired or extend it.
 So the tour offers a lot of sub-variants, depending on which attraction you want to visit.

 The descent is initially on the same route.
-Back in Dietersberg, a trail variant leads over the Zwingbrücke and the golf course, then over the idyllic Moorweiher to the mill bridge to Oberstdorf.
-Who decides in Dietersberg for the opposite direction, can extend the trip still arbitrarily.
-There are other attractions in the Trettachtal that are worth a visit!
+Back in Dietersberg, a trail variant leads you over the Zwingbrücke and the golf course, then on over the idyllic Moorweiher to the mill bridge to Oberstdorf.
+If you decide in Dietersberg for the opposite direction, you can extend the trip as desired.
+Because there are other attractions in the Trettachtal, worth a visit!

 In the so-called "Jakobe-Hüs" in Gerstruben, a small museum was set up in loving detail.
-It is open every Saturday from 13:00 to 17:00 in the season.
+It is open every Saturday from 13:00 to 17:00 during the season.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-The way back leads over a dense spruce forest on the north side of the Freiberg.
+The way back leads through a dense spruce forest on the north side of the Freiberg.
 Here it is short, but also a bit steeper downhill to the lower Renksteg.
-The Stillach is crossed on meadows south of Oberstdorfs again very sunny.
+Once you have crossed the Stillach, it is on the fields south of Oberstdorfs again really sunny.
 A look back is worthwhile!
-Thus, the panorama in Oberstdorf mountain scenery can be extensively enjoyed before the winter hike ends on the southern outskirts.
+So you can enjoy the panorama of the Oberstdorf mountain scenery once more, before the winter hike ends on the southern outskirts.

 From the parking lot it goes through the lower entrance of Breitachklamm.
 The gorge is the deepest and certainly one of the most impressive canyons in Central Europe.
 At the same time it is one of the most beautiful natural geotopes in Bavaria.
 Especially in winter, the frozen ice formations along the well-developed, meandering through the gorge trail an extraordinary nature experience.
 Not far from the upper entrance is the only bridge over the Breitachklamm, which you should definitely visit.
-From the so-called Zwingsteg one has an overwhelming view of the roaring depths of the gorge.
-On the opposite side leads here short climb up towards Engenkopf.
+From the so-called Zwingsteg you have an overwhelming view into the roaring depths of the gorge.
+On the opposite side leads here a short climb up towards Engenkopf.
 Once at the top, it goes over the Alpe Dornach back to Tiefenbach.
 Alternatively, there are other options at the upper entrance to the Breitachklamm to extend the winter hike to Kleinwalsertal.
-From the Walserschanze, the nearby border crossing, there are regular buses back to Oberstdorf.The wintry circular hike back to Tiefenbach, after a short, steep and privately groomed climb (good footwear is required here, sticks or anti-slip are helpful) is very quickly pleasant.
-Along the Engenkopf it is well secured and promising to Alpe Dornach.
-From here, the very low traffic road leads back down to the parking lot or the bus stop.
+From the Walser ski jump, the nearby border crossing regularly buses back to Oberstdorf.The wintry circular hike back to Tiefenbach is quickly refreshed after a short, steep and privately groomed climb (good footwear is required, sticks or anti-slip may be helpful).
+Along the Engenkopf you hike on well-paved and promising paths to the Alpe Dornach.
+From here the very low traffic route leads you down and back to the parking lot or the bus stop.

 In winter, night walks through the Breitachklamm are offered twice a week.
 In the torch light, the frozen ice formations become a mystical experience.

-From the mill bridge on the southeastern outskirts of Oberstdorf, the winter hike along the Trettach leads varied to the bridge over the Oybach.
-Even before the bridge, the snow-covered Dr.-Hohenadel-Weg climbs up to the wild and often frozen stream up into the Oytal.
-On the alpine road, which is closed to public traffic in winter, the route continues through romantic avenues and idyllic, snow-covered winter landscape to the Oytalhaus.While in the summer of the Oytalhaus several hikes or mountain tours lead further into the mountains, ends in winter here the groomed and secured winter hiking trails.
-The white mountain silhouette of the back oytale, the steep vertical rocks rising from the sea walls or the steep, snow-covered steep slopes of the sky horn impress as well as the gentle, snow-covered and enchanting winter landscape on the valley floor.
+From the mill bridge on the southeastern outskirts of Oberstdorf, the winter hike along the Trettach leads you varied to the bridge over the Oybach.
+Even before the bridge, the snow-covered Dr.-Hohenadel-Weg climbs parallel to the wild and often frozen stream up into the Oytal.
+On the alpine winter road - closed to public transport - you now wander through romantic avenues and idyllic, snow-covered winter landscape to the Oytalhaus.While in the summer of the Oytalhaus several hikes or mountain tours lead further into the mountains, ends in winter here the groomed and secured winter hiking trails.
+The white mountain silhouette of the back Oytales, the rugged, vertical rising and frozen rocks of the sea walls or the steep, snow-covered steep slopes of the sky horn impress as well as the gentle, snow-covered and enchanting winter landscape on the valley floor.

-The way back to Oberstdorf leads first on the same route, then the well-fortified Alp road following the valley outward.
+The way back to Oberstdorf leads you first on the same route, then later following the well-paved Alp road following the valley.
 At the exit of the side valley, a panorama opens up over the wintry Allgäu Alps and the Oberstdorf basin.
-In the afternoon you can certainly enjoy one or the other sunbeam!
+In the afternoon you can certainly enjoy one or the other ray of sunshine here!
 Via the picturesque Kühberg and the ski jumping arena you return to the starting point of the circular walk.

-The moderate ascent from Riezlern to Schönblick is one of the most promising winter hikes with a view of the Kleinwalsertal and the Hochifen.
+The moderate ascent from Riezlern to Schönblick is one of the most promising winter hikes in the Allgäu Alps - including a view of the Kleinwalsertal and the Hochifen.

-From the bus station in Riezlern it is already on the first meters of the rise, off the main road quickly quiet.
-Passing the upper boundary of Riezlern, the path wins fast but pleasantly high.
+From the bus station in Riezlern it is already on the first meters of the rise off the main road quickly quiet.
+Passing the upper boundary of Riezlern, you will win quickly but comfortably up.
 After the last houses it goes into the ravine of the smithy.
-At the exit of the gorge the way becomes for a short time very steep.
-In icy conditions here sticks or other aids, such as anti-slip may be advisable.
+At the exit of the gorge, the path becomes very steep for a short time.
+In icy conditions here sticks or other aids - such as anti-slip - may be advisable.

-Arriving in Oberwestegg, the again flat, gently sloping path meanders steadily upwards.
+Once in Oberwestegg, the again flat, gently sloping path meanders steadily upwards.
 The winter panorama extends here over the entire Kleinwalsertal to the Widderstein at the end of the valley.
-The view of the Hochifen and the Gottesacker plateau - a geological jewel of the Alps - impresses!
+The view of the Hochifen and the Gottesackerplateau - a geological jewel of the Alps - will impress you!

-Contrary to the peak, the idyllic ascent leads more pleasantly along the picturesque Alp building up to the Alpe Schrattenwang above the Schönblick.
-Here, the view of the southern Upper Allgäu and the Oberstdorfer basin attracts.
+At the climax, the idyllic ascent leads you more and more pleasantly along the picturesque Alp building up to the Alpe Schrattenwang above the Schönblick.
+Here you can enjoy the view of the southern Oberallgäu and the Oberstdorfer basin.
 From there you can comfortably take the Söllerbahn to the valley station and then take the bus back to Oberstdorf.